daczarne/codestackr_css_tutorial/04_position/README.md

 ## Absolute

-Absolute positioning removes the element from the documents flow and positions itself in reference to a container.
-That container must have a position too, otherwise the child box will position itself in reference to the `html` element.
+Absolute positioning removes the element from the document's flow and positions itself in reference to a container.
+That container must have a position too, otherwise, the child box will position itself in reference to the `html` element.

 ![](absolute/absolute.png)

-The reason why the green box does not show in our page is that to it, the orange box does not exists.
-Therefore, from greens perspective, he is the first child of the container (it is there, but it's behind the orange box).
+The reason why the green box does not show on our page is that to it, the orange box does not exist.
+Therefore, from green's perspective, he is the first child of the container (it is there, but it's behind the orange box).

-If we now set `child-box-1` to have `right: 0;`, it will move all the way to the right, since its reference position is the `html` element.
-We can not see `child-box-2`.
+If we now set `child-box-1` to have `right: 0;`, it will move all the way to the right since its reference position is the `html` element.
+We can now see `child-box-2`.

 ![](absolute/right-0.png)